awsdocs/amazon-ecs-developer-guide/doc_source/ecs-developer-tools.md

 The AWS CLI is suitable for customers who prefer and are used to scripting and interfacing with a command line tool and know exactly which actions they want to perform on their Amazon ECS resources\.
 The AWS CLI is also helpful to customers who want to familiarize themselves with the Amazon ECS APIs\.
 Customers can use the AWS CLI to perform a number of operations on Amazon ECS resources, including Create, Read, Update, and Delete operations, directly from the command line interface\.

-Use the AWS CLI if you are or want to become familiar with the Amazon ECS APIs and corresponding CLI commands and want to write automated scripts and perform specific actions on ECS resources\.
+Use the AWS CLI if you are or want to become familiar with the Amazon ECS APIs and corresponding CLI commands and want to write automated scripts and perform specific actions on Amazon ECS resources\.

 ## AWS CloudFormation<a name="developer-tools-cfn"></a>